Wagashi Sweets: Tsubuan Monaka & Koshian Monaka

-Monaka is a common Wagashi variety traditionally consisting of Anko (sweetened Azuki red bean paste) sandwiched in between 2 thin crisply baked rice wafers.
+Monaka is among the common Wagashi varieties, traditionally consisting of Anko (sweetened Azuki red bean paste) covered in two thin, crisply baked rice wafers.

 Monaka Ice Cream

-Monaka Dane traditionally has a square or round shape, but in recent years it comes in various shapes and designs.
+Monaka Dane traditionally comes in square or round shapes.
+But nowadays, it has various designs.

 Why not try Anko with lightly salted crackers?

-It may be difficult to get the Monaka Dane wafers outside of Japan, but the Anko bean paste makes a nice pair with lightly salted crackers as well.
+It may be hard to find Monaka Dane outside Japan, but Anko (sweet red bean paste) also pairs well with lightly salted crackers.

-Nowadays, Anko can also be bought on online marketplaces outside of Japan, so If you are curious about the food combo, why not give it a try?
+I see the paste sold on online marketplaces overseas, like Amazon, so if you are curious about the combo, why not try it once?